icons8/lunacy-docs/docs/tools_new.md

 1. Press `M` or select the **Image tool** on the toolbar.
 2. In the **Open** dialog box, choose one or multiple image files.
 3. Click over the area where you want to place the image to add the image in its original size.
-You can also click and drag to set the required image size, like in the demo below.
+You can also click and drag to set the required image size.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_image_tool_add.png" height="auto"><source src="/public/tools_image_tool_add.mp4" type="video/mp4"></video>